If you are a family member, friend or carer of a patient invited to a Tribunal hearing, this information is for you.

 For fairness, what you tell us will be shared with the patient.
 So, it is important to plan what you will and won’t say, and to think about how it will affect your relationship with the patient.

 You can also talk to the patient’s treating team before or after the hearing.

-Health services must give their report and any other documents related to the hearing to the patient at least 2 days before the hearing.
+Health services must give their report and any other documents related to the hearing to the patient at least 2 business days before the hearing.
 The patient chooses whether to share these documents with you.

 Patients can ask their health service to give a copy of documents to their support people.

 A patient can tell you about their hearing and invite you to attend.

 Carers, guardians and nominated persons should automatically be notified of Tribunal hearings.
 This document will include the date and location of the hearing.
 Please call the health service to find out the time of the hearing.

 If you have not been notified about a hearing, contact the health service and ask them to update your details in the state-wide mental health database known as the CMI.
 We rely on information in the CMI to notify people of hearings so please make sure your contact details are up to date.

 Only a patient can make you their nominated support person.
 They can do this using the Nominated Support Persons Form.